-Chosen by the VPAA, the Associate Vice President for Academic Affairs (AVPAA) is a senior faculty member who assists the VPAA in developing a strategic plan for academic affairs, formulating and managing an annual budget, promoting faculty professional development, superintending the curriculum, and generally overseeing the affairs of the University.
+The Associate Vice President for Academic Affairs (AVPAA) is a full time administrator with faculty status who assists the VPAA in developing a strategic plan for academic affairs, formulating and managing an annual budget, promoting faculty professional development, superintending the curriculum, and generally overseeing the affairs of the University.
 The AVPAA reviews, approves and reports on faculty development funding, including internal conference funding and summer research grants as well as external support opportunities such as the Mednick and Fulbright grants; facilitates nomination materials for internal and external teaching and scholarship honors; oversees Summer Session and January Term; participates on various institutional committees such as the Academic Council; and presides at campus events in place of the VPAA.